analyticascent/confounder/README.md

  Steps #1-5 are predominantly a *human* workload, while #6-10 in theory can be done through *classifiers* as part of a *supervised machine learning* program.
 The training data could be studies from an existing meta-analysis (which may already have done the first five steps to a degree).
 This could then be used to train various classifiers to take in any *new* studies and see whether they meet the methodological criteria stressed above.

-#### Bear in mind that there is no realistic way a program can ever do all ten steps by hand (let alone act as "factchecking" software).
+#### NOTE: Bear in mind that there is no realistic way a program can ever do all ten steps by hand (let alone act as "factchecking" software).
 Anyone who claims otherwise is either trying to peddle hype, or maybe just has a shallow understanding of deep learning.
 One analogy used by [Hilary Mason (former chief data scientist at Bitly)](http://www.pcmaconvene.org/features/the-mindset-you-need-to-develop-according-to-data-expert-hilary-mason/) is that machine learning programs can tell you whether A or B is correct, but not what those two should be in the first place (using an A/B test as an example).
 Software will forever be limited in answering second-order questions as well.